At Age UK Kensington & Chelsea, we’re committed to protecting and respecting your privacy.

 |__utma / __utmb / __utmc / __utmz||Age UK uses a tool called Google Analytics to give us statistical data on the performance of our website.
 These cookies are placed by Google Analytics.|

-Under the Data Protection Act, we have a legal duty to protect any information we collect from you.
+Under the UK GDPR and the Data Protection Act 2018, we have a legal duty to protect any information we collect from you.
 We use appropriate technologies to safeguard your data, and keep strict security standards to prevent any unauthorised access to it.
 We do not pass on your details to any third party unless you give us permission to do so.
 We do not send you subsequent communications unless you give us permission to do so.

 If you currently receive information from us and would like to unsubscribe from these communications, you can do so at any time by either emailing firstname.lastname@example.org or telephoning 020 8969 9105.

 Age UK Kensington & Chelsea and its trading and associated companies are registered as a Data Controller with the Information Commissioner.
-Age UK Kensington & Chelsea is the Data Controller for the purposes of collecting information on our Site(s).
+Age UK Kensington & Chelsea is the Data Controller for the purposes of collecting or using personal information within our organisation.

 Review of this Policy